 So back to the Cleveland Clinic’s “Choosing Wisely” thyroid article.

 - They make recommendations that are intrinsically illogical given what science teaches about the importance of the T3 hormone, and

-And intelligent doctors and endocrinologists are believing these unsubstantiated and illogical claims.
-They likely believe, mainly because these claims happen to fall in line with the current dogma of TSH testing and the defense of T4 monotherapy.
+Many likely believe because these claims happen to fall in line with the current dogma of TSH testing and the defense of T4 monotherapy.